 To change the format used for Latitude and Longitude, select Settings → Position formats on the menu bar; see the General settings page for

 You can show or hide the border or caption of an image by right-clicking on the image and clicking Show border or Show caption.
 If hidden, you can show them again by right-clicking on the image (or where the border was) and again click Show border or Show caption.
 These settings can also be changed using the checkboxes in the Image properties box (which is also where you can edit the

 Images can be saved to or loaded from GPX files:

 To save an image right-click on the image or its border and select Save image to GPX file on the pop-up menu (this includes its position and properties, including border colour, aspect ratio, and whether the border and/or caption are displayed).
 Alternatively, all marks (including all images) can be saved using the Marks → Save marks to GPX file menu item (or press the ‘s’ key).

 To load a GPX file, use the Marks → Load marks from GPX file menu item (or press the ‘L’ key).
 This will open a dialog which you can use to select the GPX file to open.
 Any marks (tracks, routes, waypoints, images, and areas) in the file will then immediately be shown on the map (you may have to zoom or change the map, or move it, for the marks to be in view).

 Depending on the source of the GPX file, image borders may have a default (grey) colour or may have a colour that was set later.

-If an image has been loaded from a GPX file it can be adjusted as described above.
+If an image has been loaded from a GPX file it can be adjusted as described above (it is initially ‘locked in position’ to prevent accidental relocation; use the image’s pop-up menu and select Allow dragging to unlock the image).
 At any time you can reset an image loaded from a GPX file to its original data by right-clicking on the image border and selecting Reset image.